TeamFightingICE/JavaAISamples/README.md

 # JavaSamples

+**Deprecated:** This project is no longer supported by TeamFightingICE.

 ## File Description
 - ```data/ai``` is where AI files should be placed.
 - ```data/aiData``` is where the data required for AI loading is located.